 - 1. Rear brake light switch - 2.
-Rear brake light switch adjusting nut
+Rear brake light switch adjusting nut justing nut in direction (a).
+To make the brake light come on later, turn the adjusting nut in direction (b).

 The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
 If necessary, adjust the rear brake light switch as follows, but the front brake light switch should be adjusted by a Yamaha dealer.